MicrosoftDocs/well-architected/well-architected/operational-excellence/principles.md

 |![Goal icon](../_images/goal.svg) Reach the desired state of deployment with predictability.|
 |--|

-Build a workload supply chain that enables you to consistently reach the goal of predictability in all of your environments, across the workload's hosting platforms, applications, data, and configuration resources.
-The deployment mechanism must be capable of automation, testing, monitoring, and versioning.
+Build a workload supply chain that enables you to consistently reach the goal of predictability in all of your environments, across the workload's hosting platforms, applications, data, and configuration resources. **The deployment mechanism must be capable of automation, testing, monitoring, and versioning**.
 It should be modularized and ready to execute on demand.
 It shouldn't be represented as a monolithic end-to-end process.
 The supply chain isn't necessarily for faster execution, but to achieve consistency and self-documentation over multiple iterations.

 The workload team is accountable for the supply chain as it relates to their own workload.